-“Developing a people strategy was once a straightforward matter of figuring out how to create the best possible workforce to execute an already defined business strategy.
+As stated in this BCG paper: “Developing a people strategy was once a straightforward matter of figuring out how to create the best possible workforce to execute an already defined business strategy.
 But…people strategy today involves much tougher choices and tradeoffs.
 It may actually drive the business strategy as much as business strategy drives it.”

-For example, HR leaders at a professional services corporation used insights gained from their Workforce Intelligence solution to drive the business to change the composition of project teams for multi-year, multi-million-dollar contracts— the result was an improvement in margins by $1-$3 M per contract.
 Given that people strategy may actually drive the business strategy as much as business strategy drives it, what has held HR back from achieving this?
-There are 2 reasons:

 1. HR systems are built to enable operational excellence, not strategic excellence